-- Convening the person-centered planning team comprised of the recipient, recipient's family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the recipient's needs and preferences; - On-going coordination and monitoring of supports and services included in the recipient's approved POC. - Building and implementing the supports and services as described in the POC. - Assisting the recipient to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the recipient in the POC. - Providing information to the recipient on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the recipient in attaining his/her desired personal outcomes. - Assisting with coordinating transportation to access medical services and community resources. - Assisting with problem solving with the recipient, families, services providers, and/or local governing entities (LGEs).
+- 1. Convening the person-centered planning team comprised of the beneficiary, beneficiary's family, direct service providers, medical and social work professionals, as necessary, and advocates, who assist in determining the appropriate supports and strategies needed in order to meet the beneficiary's needs and preferences; - 2.
+On-going coordination and monitoring of supports and services included in the beneficiary's approved POC; - 3.
+Building and implementing the supports and services as described in the POC; - 4.
+Assisting the beneficiary to use the findings of formal and informal assessments to develop and implement support strategies to achieve the personal outcomes defined and prioritized by the beneficiary in the POC; - 5.
+Providing information to the beneficiary on potential community resources, including formal resources and informal/natural resources, which may be useful in developing strategies to support the beneficiary in attaining his/her desired personal outcomes; - 6.
+Assisting with coordinating transportation to access medical services and community resources; - 7.
+Assisting with problem solving with the beneficiary, families, services providers, and/or LGEs; - 8.
+Assisting the beneficiary to initiate, develop and maintain informal and natural support networks and to obtain the services identified in the POC assuring that they meet their individual needs; - 9.
+Advocating on behalf of the beneficiary to assist them in obtaining benefits, supports or services, i.e. to help establish, expand, maintain and strengthen the beneficiary's information and natural support networks.
+This may involve calling

-- Assisting the recipient to initiate, develop and maintain informal and natural support networks and to obtain the services identified in the POC assuring that they meet their individual needs. - Advocating on behalf of the recipient to assist them in obtaining benefits, supports or services, i.e. to help establish, expand, maintain and strengthen the recipient's information and natural support networks.
-This may involve calling and/or visiting recipients, community groups, organizations, or agencies with or on behalf of the recipient. - Training and supporting the recipient in self-advocacy, i.e. the selection of providers and utilization of community resources to achieve and maintain his/her desired outcomes. - Oversight of the service providers to ensure that their recipient receives appropriate services and outcomes as designated in the POC. - Assisting the recipient to overcome obstacles, recognize potential opportunities and developing creative opportunities. - Meeting with the recipient in a face-to-face meetings as well as telephone contact as specified.
-This includes meeting them where the services take place. - Must report and document any incidents/complaints/abuse/neglect according to the OCDD policy and in accordance with licensure, state laws, rules, and regulations, as applicable. - Must arrange any necessary professional/clinical evaluations needed and ensure recipient choice. - Must identify, gather and review the array of formal assessments and other documents that are relevant to the recipient's needs, interests, strengths, preferences, and desired personal outcomes. - Develop an action plan in conjunction with the recipient to monitor and evaluate strategies to ensure continued progress toward the recipient's personal outcomes. - On-going discussions with the recipient (16 and older) about employment including identifying barriers to employment and working to overcome those barriers, connecting the recipient to certified work incentive coordinators (CWIC) to do benefits planning, referring the recipient to Louisiana Rehabilitation Services (LRS) and following the case through closure with LRS, and other activities of the employment process as identified.
+- and/or visiting beneficiaries, community groups, organizations, or agencies with or on behalf of the beneficiary; - 10.
+Training and supporting the beneficiary in self-advocacy, i.e. the selection of providers and utilization of community resources to achieve and maintain his/her desired outcomes; - 11.
+Oversight of the service providers to ensure that their beneficiary receives appropriate services and outcomes as designated in the POC; - 12.
+Assisting the beneficiary to overcome obstacles, recognize potential opportunities and developing creative opportunities; - 13.
+Meeting with the beneficiary in a face-to-face meetings as well as telephone contact as specified.
+This includes meeting them where the services take place; - 14.
+Must report and document any incidents/complaints/abuse/neglect according to the OCDD policy and in accordance with licensure, state laws, rules, and regulations, as applicable; - 15.
+Must arrange any necessary professional/clinical evaluations needed and ensure beneficiary choice; - 16.
+Must identify gather and review the array of formal assessments and other documents that are relevant to the beneficiary's needs, interests, strengths, preferences, and desired personal outcomes; - 17.
+Develop an action plan in conjunction with the beneficiary to monitor and evaluate strategies to ensure continued progress toward the beneficiary's personal outcomes; and - 18.
+On-going discussions with the beneficiary (aged 16 years or older) about employment including identifying barriers to employment and working to overcome those barriers, connecting the beneficiary to certified work incentive coordinators (CWIC) to do benefits planning, referring the beneficiary to Louisiana Rehabilitation Services (LRS) and following the case through closure with LRS, and other activities of the employment process as identified.
 This includes the quarterly completion of and data input using the Path to Employment Form.

-NOTE: Advocacy is defined as assuring that the recipient receives appropriate supports and services of high quality and locating additional services not readily available in the community.
+NOTE: Advocacy is defined as assuring that the beneficiary receives appropriate supports and services of high quality and locating additional services not readily available in the community.